RaghuRajRai/Transaction-Log-Filter/README.md

 How to create the dummy records:
 The dummy data can be created based on your schema on: https://mockaroo.com/ This could be a useful case for testing your database and providing enough records to play around with your filters and features.

-Remaining Use Case:
-The Date filter is not working as of now.
-This is because the dummy data consists of Date in the ISO format which is causing issues for filtering.
-We can convert the date we picked up from the datepicker in our HTML code and convert it to the ISO format but still it's not querying the database as expected.